safespring/web/content/career/team-lead-containerplatform.md

 ---
-Title: "Team Lead for our container platform team"
+Title: "Tech Team Lead for our container platform team"
 intro: "Are you ready to lead the way?
 Drive the vision and strategic development of newly built Container Platform Team!"
 Team: "Container platform"
 Location: "Remote (Sweden or Norway)"